Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Local density of states study

+However, the difference between the phases with various $\tilde{N}_3$ is clearly seen in Fig. \ref{cond_zero}.
+In the $\tilde{N}_3 = 4$ phase the second excitation energy is much lower than the one in the $\tilde{N}_3 = 1$ phase.
+It is connected with the fact that in the $\tilde{N}_3 = 4$ phase there appear four zero edge modes with different quantum numbers $k_{i}$ along the edge in the strip geometry.
+At the same time in the $\tilde{N}_3 = 1$ phase the zero edge mode is single and appears always at $k_{i} = -2\pi/3$.
+Such edge spectra in different phases are discussed in \cite{valkov-22}.
+The solutions in the limited 2D lattice are similar to the solutions in the strip geometry running through a finite set of $k_{i}$.
+Therefore in the 2D case a number of edge bound states near zero energy grows in the phase with $\tilde{N}_3 = 4$ in comparison with the topologically nontrivial phase with $\tilde{N}_3 = 1$ supporting Majorana modes.
+The same is true for vortex bound states, as it is shown in Fig. \ref{PBC}.

+We also should note that the lowest energy branch in Fig. \ref{cond_zero}(a) in the $\tilde{N}_3 = 1$ phase describe vortex bound states with reduced edge contributions, while the second branch is for only edge states.
+Due to the closeness of various energies in the $\tilde{N}_3 = 4$ phase the excitations with equal contributions of the vortex core and edges are realized there.
+This excitation can be the lowest on energy or correspond to the second excitation on magnitude depending on the parameters, while the remaining excitation is for predominantly vortex bound state.

-The topologically non-trivial phase with $\tilde{N}_3 = 1$ appears only in the presence of noncollinear spin ordering ($h \ne 0$).
-In this phase the spatial distributions of $b^{\prime}$ and $b^{\prime \prime}$ modes with zero energy at $\mu \approx - 0.4205$ (the zero-energy solution at this value is obtained in Fig. \ref{cond_zero} and is marked by the star) are shown in Fig. \ref{m_modes}.
+The another difference between two topological phases in Fig. \ref{cond_zero} concerns zero energy modes.
+In the $\tilde{N}_3 = 1$ phase the characteristic spatial distributions of $b^{\prime}$ and $b^{\prime \prime}$ modes (see \eqref{b_gamma1} and \eqref{b_gamma2}) with zero energy are shown in Fig. \ref{m_modes}.
+This zero-energy solution is marked by the star in Fig. \ref{cond_zero} at $\mu \approx - 0.4205$.
 It is seen that the first Majorana mode is localized in the vortex core, while the second mode is located near the edges.
-Such behavior confirms the formation of Majorana modes at certain conditions in the $\tilde{N}_3 = 1$ phase.
-The obtained distribution of Majorana modes in the presence of a single vortex is known for other topological superconducting systems \cite{bjornson-13}.
+This localization is general for all zero modes in the $\tilde{N}_3 = 1$ phase.
+Such distributions confirm the formation of Majorana modes in the $\tilde{N}_3 = 1$ phase and are known for other topological superconducting systems \cite{gurarie-07, silaev-08, iskin-12, bjornson-13, akzyanov-16}.
+To obtain this result, the Bogoliubov-like coefficients in the definitions of Majorana operators $b^{\prime}$ \eqref{b_gamma1} and $b^{\prime \prime}$ \eqref{b_gamma2} are calculated.
+Obviously, these coefficients are real.
+In Fig. \ref{m_modes}(a) the distribution on the lattice sites of the coefficient $|\text{Re}(w_{1nm\uparrow})|$ from $b^{\prime}$ is shown, while Fig. \ref{m_modes}(b) is for $|\text{Im}(w_{1nm\uparrow})|$ from $b^{\prime \prime}$.
+All other coefficients have the same localized character, i.e., vortex core localization for $b^{\prime}$ and edge localization for $b^{\prime \prime}$, and, for this reason, they are not shown.
+This behavior is unique for true Majorana modes.
+Indeed, the representations \eqref{b_gamma1} and \eqref{b_gamma2} can be introduced for any excitation of any system with particle-hole symmetry.
+However, even if $b^{\prime}$ and $b^{\prime \prime}$ correspond to zero energy, but they are not spatially separated, they can not be Majorana modes.

+Such non-Majorana zero modes exist in the $\tilde{N}_3 = 4$ phase in the presence of 120$^{\circ}$ spin ordering.
+In this phase edge and vortex bound states with zero excitation energy can also appear.
+Nevertheless, the modes $b^{\prime}$ and $b^{\prime \prime}$ corresponding to such zero-energy states have simultaneously non-zero values near the vortex core and near the edges.